ChrisBenua/JSONDecoderEncoderBenchmarks/README.md

 ### Structure

 - Library `FastCoders` contains optimized realizations of `JSONDecoder`/`JSONEncoder`
 - `RegularModels` contains 10k Codable models with standard Codable implementation.
-This 10k Codable models can be semantically splitted to 2.5 groups of 4.
+These 10k Codable models can be semantically splitted to 2.5k groups of 4.
 - `StringCodingKeyModels` contains same 10k Codable models with manually implemented `Codable` with `String` as `CodingKey`
 - `codable-benchmark-package` - target where 2.5k decodings and encodings of `RegularModels` duration is measured
 - `codable-benchmark-package-no-coding-keys` - target where 2.5k decodings and encodings of `StringCodingKeyModels` duration is measured.